-November 12, 2020 — At the moment, the Flower staff is relishing the yellows, oranges, and reds of fall foliage, but still we daydream of spring and summer days of vibrant floral hues and lush greens.
-Avid gardener and preservationist Benjamin F. Lenhardt Jr. answers our longing with his new book, Gardens of the North Shore of Chicago (The Monacelli Press, 2020), immersing us in the rich histories and designs of 25 beautiful private gardens that we have never before had the privilege to explore.
+As we relish the yellows, oranges, and reds of fall foliage, still we daydream of spring and summer days of vibrant floral hues and lush greens.
+Avid gardener and preservationist Benjamin F. Lenhardt Jr. answers our longing with his book, Gardens of the North Shore of Chicago (The Monacelli Press, 2020), immersing us in the rich histories and designs of 25 beautiful private gardens that we have never before had the privilege to explore.

-A joy to read with four generous and colorful chapters showing classic, contemporary, country, and naturalistic gardens, our only difficulty was narrowing down which of photographer Scott Shigley’s images to share with you.
-Finally we chose 12 that sweep us off our feet.
+A joy to read with four generous and colorful chapters showing classic, contemporary, country, and naturalistic gardens, this book made it difficult to narrow down which of photographer Scott Shigley’s images to share with you.
+Finally, we chose 12 that sweep us off our feet.
 Enjoy.

 A cross-Atlantic collaboration between English garden designer Rosemary Verey and American landscape architect Craig Bergmann brought to fruition the magnificent restoration of the historic garden above.
 Owners Peggy Crowe and her late husband, Jack, looked to their travels to inspire plans for their North Shore haven, including an allée of scaling-bark plane trees.

 With its well-appointed parterres brimming with annuals and perennials, Camp Rosemary is a rather casual name for a place that Lenhardt describes as “one of the most exquisite English-style gardens in America.”
-Originally designed by Rose Standish Nichols for the 1904 home, many renowned names have contributed to the grounds since.
-In contemporary times, Rosemary Camp has drawn Dutch landscape designer Piet Oudolf for an overseas visit.
+Originally designed by Rose Standish Nichols for the 1904 home, the grounds have since been shaped by many other renowned names.
+In contemporary times, Rosemary Camp has even drawn Dutch landscape designer Piet Oudolf for an overseas visit.

 How we love an ancient tree given due reverence.
 Framed by a low circular hedge and braced for support, a venerable hawthorn tree in Highland Park stands majestic against a backdrop of morning mist.